Schema Markup for AI Search

 Can I use a WordPress plugin for schema?

-Yes, but check the output carefully.
-Plugins like Yoast, RankMath, and Schema Pro generate valid schema but often miss key fields like sameAs, areaServed, and @id references.
-Always supplement plugin output with manual additions for the fields that matter most for AI visibility.
+Yes, but check the output.
+Plugins such as Yoast, RankMath, and Schema Pro generate valid schema but often omit fields that matter for entity understanding, such as sameAs, areaServed, and @id references.
+Supplement plugin output with the fields that connect your entities.

 Does schema work the same for ecommerce and service businesses?